When we talk with any young child, we make our face and our voice expressive.

 A. "No ball?
 Okay…want your bear?" (offers alternative)

 B. "You don't want this toy anymore.
 Let's find something else for you to look at."

-The phrases in B express good ideas, but they are rather long for a young child who is deaf or hard of hearing.
+The phrases in B express good ideas, but they are rather long for child in an early stage of language learning.
 Shorter phrases, like in A, affirm the baby's idea and invite the baby to play something new.